 Customers may want to know if you’re conveniently located, have hours compatible with their schedule and are kid-friendly.
 They want to know if you’re all about elite athletes or a great fit for anyone, regardless of body size or shape or fitness level.
 They want to know you’re focused on their goals, that you’ll figure out where they fit on the newbie-vs-expert scale, and that you’ll set them up with the right help to beat their personal best at their next marathon.
 They want to know how your weight loss programs are set up, and what other customers think about them.
 They want reassurance that you “get” them and can meet them where they’re at on their wellness journey.

 This applies to every health and wellness business, not just retail fitness and wellness providers.
 For example, if your focus is corporate wellness, your prospects want to know about your track record with other employers.
 They want to know that your firm is dependable and understands the special requirements that employers have.
-They don’t especially want to know about the specs on the equipment you’re going to install in the on-site fitness center but they do want to hear about your firm increases employee engagement.
+They don’t especially want to know about the specs on the equipment you’re going to install in the on-site fitness center, but they do want to hear about how well your firm increases employee engagement.

 If your online marketing content doesn’t answer the first and most obvious customer questions, then it’s the wrong content.